How Many Ratings per Item are Necessary for Reliable Significance Testing?: Related Work

-\cite{sheng2008getanotherlabel} focuses on ML data curation and examines when one should obtain multiple, noisy training labels to improve model accuracy, assuming there exists a single correct label for each example. \cite{lin2014} claims that response variance is less important than item variance -- at least for training data -- and suggests collecting more items with a single response is more valuable than collecting multiple responses per item.
+\citet{sheng2008getanotherlabel} focus on ML data curation and examines when one should obtain multiple, noisy training labels to improve model accuracy, assuming there exists a single correct label for each example. \citet{lin2014} claim that response variance is less important than item variance -- at least for training data -- and suggests collecting more items with a single response is more valuable than collecting multiple responses per item.

-\cite{wein-etal-2023-follow} investigates \pv\ sensitivity of both metrics and test-set sampling methods in hypothesis testing, which therefore can affect the power analysis.
+\citet{wein-etal-2023-follow} investigate \pv\ sensitivity of both metrics and test-set sampling methods in hypothesis testing, which therefore can affect the power analysis.
 While the latter did not turn out to be important in our study, metrics did.
 Clearly, different metrics (e.g., mean absolute error vs Spearman rank-correlation) will produce different scores for the same matrix of responses, so it stands to reason that any comparison will have different \pvs\ for different metrics.
 They model a metric as a function $\Gamma(M,G)$, where $M$ is a matrix of model predictions which returns a score for $M$.
-We assume $\Gamma$ is given here but focus on the best performing of these metrics in experiments. \cite{homan2024how} initiates a study of the trade-off between number of items and responses using a toy simulator.
-Here, we use real datasets to investigate these trade-offs and perform experiments that shed light on the mechanism for how response variance provides statistical significance.
+We assume $\Gamma$ is given here but focus on the best performing of these metrics in experiments. \citet{homan2024how} initiates a study of the trade-off between number of items and responses using a toy simulator.
+By contrast, we use real datasets to investigate these trade-offs and perform experiments that shed light on the mechanism for how response variance provides statistical significance.
+Recently, in a follow-up paper \cite{pandita2025forest} to this work, we modeled categorical datasets using a Bayesian approach and examined the optimization problem of allocating a fixed human annotation budget ($N \times K$).
+The current work provides the foundational evidence, for regression models, that increasing responses per item ($K$) is often more critical for significance than increasing the number of items ($N$).

 The term \emph{multistage sampling} is commonly used in statistics when the data is subsampled at multiple levels of granularity, usually for stratification.
 Bootstrap resampling has been applied in this setting~\cite{mashreghi16bootstrap} and so the sampling method we describe herein can be seen as an instance of these.
-The Pigeonhole Bootstrap from \cite{owen07pigeonhole} is quite different from our multistage bootstrapping in that it resamples independently over rows and columns to form a Cartesian product rather than being nested.
+The Pigeonhole Bootstrap \cite{owen07pigeonhole} is quite different from our multistage bootstrapping in that it resamples independently over rows and columns to form a Cartesian product rather than being nested.